nick-ramsay/react-mongo-template-docker/README.md

 ## Getting Started

+**NOTE:** If you're a Datadog employee, please reference the following internal documentation for detailed guidance on this sandbox: [Integrate Datadog on a MERN Application](https://datadoghq.atlassian.net/wiki/x/ygV9l)

 Please use the following steps to start this application:

 1. Create a RUM application in Datadog.
 Take note of the `applicationId` and `clientToken` values for this RUM application.